grafana/writers-toolkit/docs/sources/write/image-guidelines/index.md

 Every image that you add to the Grafana documentation should have an alt text.

-A good guidance for writing good alt text from "[HTML: The Living Standard](https://html.spec.whatwg.org/dev/images.html#alt)" is:
+A good piece of guidance for writing good alt text from "[HTML: The Living Standard](https://html.spec.whatwg.org/dev/images.html#alt)" is:

 > "One way to think of alternative text is to think about how you would read the page containing the image to someone over the phone, without mentioning that there is an image present.
 Whatever you say instead of the image is typically a good start for writing the alternative text."